ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 | `update.img`| Complete firmware update package, bundling all components into a single file for flashing all partitions at once.|
 | `userdata.img`| User data partition image, storing user-installed applications, configurations, and temporary data.|

-Take the separate flashing userdata partition as an example to demonstrate the flashing method, which also uses the RKDevTool \_ Release \_ v3.37 for flashing.
+To demonstrate the flashing method using the separate flashing userdata partition, we will use RKDevTool_Release_v3.37 for this process.

-To connect the development board to your host computer, use a Type-C cable to link the Type-C port (TypeC0) on the board.
-First, press and hold the recovery key without releasing it.
-Next, press the reset key to reset the system.
+First, connect the development board to your host computer using a Type-C cable linked to the Type-C port (TypeC0) on the board.
+Begin by pressing and holding the recovery key.
+While holding the recovery key, press the reset key to reset the system.
 After approximately two seconds, you can release the recovery key.
-The system will then display the message “Find Loader Device.”
-At this point, place the compiled userdata.img file on your PC.
+The system will then display the message “ Found ONE LOADER Device.”
+At this point, ensure you have the compiled userdata.img file ready on your PC.

-Change the "name" field in the last row to \"userdata\":
+Finally, modify the “name” field in the last row to read “userdata.”

 ![Image](./images/OK3588-C_Linux_Buildroot_User_Manual/1776742712849_9a6e1cb0_6fac_47f7_8434_8ce8de69b36f.png)

 Click `Dev Partition`.
 The system will automatically read the partition address.

 ![Image](./images/OK3588-C_Linux_Buildroot_User_Manual/1776750522300_4055cd65_37ae_493b_8ddf_ddec358a8660.png)

-Prompt whether to update the download address, click "Yes" and the partition table will be read successfully:
+Prompt whether to update the download address, click "Yes" , you can see "Reading partition table success".

 ![Image](./images/OK3588-C_Linux_Buildroot_User_Manual/1776750533466_23854857_1e02_490c_8e91_ff506995bfa2.png)